DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Experimental Evaluation

 \subsubsection{Impact of Different Downstream Models}

 Figure~\ref{fig:featminer_extended_performance}(\subref{fig:impact_of_different_downstream_models}) shows the impact of the choice of downstream model on the performance.
-We compare our approach with the baselines using four different types of machine learning models: Random Forest (RF)~\cite{breiman2001random}, XGBoost~\cite{chen2016xgboost}, and Support vector machine (SVM)~\cite{hearst1998support}.
-We can see that \workname~can achieve the highest AUROC or comparable performance to the best-performing baseline using most of the downstream models.
+We compare our approach with the baselines using three different types of machine learning models: Random Forest (RF)~\cite{breiman2001random}, XGBoost~\cite{chen2016xgboost}, and Support vector machine (SVM)~\cite{hearst1998support}.
+The results show that \workname~can achieve the highest AUROC or comparable performance to the best-performing baseline using most of the downstream models.